Mighty Sound of Maryland

 The Mighty Sound of Maryland is the marching band of the University of Maryland.
 It was founded in 1908 at what was then known as the Maryland Agricultural College.
-The band performs pregame, halftime, and fifth-quarter shows at all Maryland Terrapins home football games, and travels to at least one away game each year.
+The band performs pregame, halftime, and fifth-quarter shows at all Maryland Terrapins home football games, and performs at all the bowl games where the Maryland Terrapins football team plays.

 History

-Early Years
+Early years

 For 50 years prior to 1909, the military-style college heard music by the Cadet Corps Drum and Buglers.
 Then, in 1909, the Maryland Agricultural College prevailed upon Mr. Levi G. Smith, a local violinist, to organize and conduct a band capable of playing for all formal ROTC functions.
 The result was a 19-piece band, which set up in the barracks behind present day South Campus Dining Hall.
 It played exclusively for ROTC functions for its first year, but later branched out to other school and community events.
 By 1927, three student bands were organized, and the bands were first recognized as an official student organization.
 In 1928, Sgt.
 Otto Siebeneichen, retired director of the U.S. Army Band, was appointed the first full-time director admitted to the faculty of the University of Maryland.

 In 1924, the old football stadium was built.
 It occupied the location where Fraternity Row now stands.
 The stadium was razed in 1953 so that construction of Frat Row could begin.
 Women were allowed in the concert bands for the first time in 1937.

 Mr. Frank V. Sykora, a graduate of the Imperial Russian Conservatory, directed the bands from 1947 to 1949.
 During his tenure, the size of the bands grew to over 100 members and began extensive traveling.

 In 1950, the football arena, Byrd Stadium, opened with a win over Navy, and the band was fortunate to gain the guidance of Warrant Officer Robert L. Landers, the conductor of the "Singing Sergeants" as well as the Maryland Red and White Band.

 The Music Department at Maryland was established in 1954, led by Homer Ulrich.
 The university hired Ulrich as the first full-time band director to be member of the music faculty.

 Hubert Henderson, hired in 1955, established the band in the Music Department and integrated it as an ensemble (both marching and concert) in the music performance and music education programs.
 He was assisted by associate directors Norman Heim, Henry Romersa and Acton Ostling Jr.

 Queen Elizabeth II visited the campus while touring the U.S. in 1957.
 Her visit was so important that the band was given $10,000 to purchase new uniforms to be used at the football game that she attended.

 Henderson left in 1965 and Ostling became the director of bands.
 John Wakefield was hired to work with Ostling as associate director.
 When Ostling left in 1968, Wakefield became the director of bands.
 With the help of associate directors Fred Heath, Jerry Gardner, Dieter Zimmer and L. Richmond Sparks, Wakefield has led the band to be the superior ensemble it is today.